tcd93/MSSQL-execution-plan/README.md

 # MSSQL Plan Optimizer
-An article is an introduction to Microsoft SQL Server's plan optimizer & common operators, and provide an more in-depth view & analysis of slow queries (with example)
+An article is an introduction to Microsoft SQL Server's plan optimizer & common operators, and provide an more in-depth view & analysis of slow queries (with example). __All the queries here are executed in Row-mode.__

 Link: https://tcd93.github.io/MSSQL-execution-plan/